eladtpro/azure-ai-services-client-side/README.md

 npm run dev
 ```

+This command will start the Next.js server on port 3000, the server will also will serve the client-side static files.
-after the app is running, you can access it at [http://localhost:3000](http://localhost:3000)
+After the app is running, you can access it locally at [http://localhost:3000](http://localhost:3000)

 ## <a name="containerapp"></a>Run it  as Azure Container App